 A government liaison officer who works on Everest told the BBC: "I myself have retrieved around 10 dead bodies in recent years from different locations on Everest and clearly more and more of them are emerging now."

 It can cost up to $70,000 to bring a body down the mountain, and many climbers stipulate if they die they would prefer to be left there.
-It may sound grim, but bodies can become landmarks for other climbers, helping them orient themselves, or help rescue efforts find them, remaining part of the climbing community, even when deceased.
+It may sound grim, but bodies can become landmarks for other climbers, helping them orient themselves, or help rescue efforts locate them, allowing people to remain part of the climbing community, even when deceased.
 It has been deemed respectful to leave them where they are, but with thawing ice potentially throwing up 200 bodies, Everest's governing bodies may not have a choice.